Did you know that you can track and send events to your website using Facebook Pixel Events?

 Go to Visit Site from the WordPress portal.

-This is a real landing page that we solely created for Valentine’s Day.
+It is an existing landing page that we created for Valentine’s Day.

-We’ve installed the chrome extension of Facebook Pixel Helper to verify whether the website is firing Tags to the link clicks.
+We’ve installed the Chrome extension of Meta Pixel Helper to verify whether the website is firing Tags to the link clicks.

 We can see that the website is firing a PageView event.

 However, this setup will only enable the website to send page view events.
-We’ll need to modify the process if we want to have any lead events for Facebook.
+We’ll need to modify the process to have any lead events for Meta.

 Adding an Event from the Pixel